Dazaifu shrine - Fukuoka Travel Guide

 Fukuoka Castle Ruins

-An Instagram-worthy place I must say.
-Your Fukuoka trip wouldn’t be complete without visiting the ever-famous Fukuoka Castle located at Maizuru Park where you can learn its impressive history.
+An Instagram-worthy place, I must say.
+Your Fukuoka trip wouldn’t be complete without visiting the ever-famous Fukuoka Castle, located at Maizuru Park, where you can learn its impressive history.
 You can still see the ruined walls and a few turrets remain, and wander around through a tunnel of flowers.
-The castle ruins is 10-15 minute walk from Ohori Koen Subway Station.
+The castle ruins are a 10-15 minute walk from Ohori Koen Subway Station.

 Kyushu National Museum